RMIT School of Media and Communication: Film studies

 As of 2002, RMIT was running a three-year television production major, within the BA Media Studies at RMIT, introducing and developing a range of skills relating to television and film production.
 Third-year students could develop and produce major collaborative projects with real world outcomes.
 16 mm film production was also available as an elective.

-As of 2025, the school runs various courses relating to filmmaking, including vocational diplomas and certificates, and both undergraduate and postgraduate degrees.
+As of 2025, the school offered a range of screen and media courses, including vocational qualifications, undergraduate degrees, postgraduate degrees and research degrees.

-In November 2021, in collaboration with Bus Stop Films, the school introduced a 40-week Accessible Film Studies Program, for students with disabilities.
+In November 2021, Bus Stop Films announced enrolments for its 40-week Accessible Film Studies Program for 2022, including a new Melbourne location.

-In addition, in October 2024, RMIT partnered with the national filmmaking school, AFTRS in Sydney, to deliver four short courses in Melbourne, including intensive courses on assistant directing, production accounting, Location scouting, and an introduction to producing and screen business.
-The arrangement came about in consultation with VicScreen, with the aim of addressing critical industry skills shortages in Victoria.
+In October 2024, RMIT partnered with AFTRS to deliver four short courses in Melbourne: Production Accounting Intensive, Intro to Producing & Screen Business, Assistant Directing Fundamentals, and Locations Department Intensive.
+The arrangement came about following consultation with VicScreen to identify and address critical screen industry skills shortages in Victoria.
 The first courses were run in December 2024.